-WNN reporter on Iran and the Middle East Elahe Amani – WNN SOAPBOX
+WNN reporter on Iran and the Middle East Elahe Amani – WNN OPINION

 (WNN) New York, New York, UNITED STATES, AMERICAS: While the death penalty itself is being eradicated in many countries around the world, the most brutal form of the death penalty—stoning—is still being practiced.
 Death by stoning has been practiced since the establishment of the IRI – Islamic Republic of Iran – in the region where I was born before stoning was part of the ‘official’ government policy.

 While 90 percent of the countries of the world are not executing and 100 countries have completely abolished it, Iran leads the world in number of executions per capita among nations that continue to apply the death penalty in their domestic jurisdictions.

 Many of these executions are conducted in secret and go unreported by official sources.
 According to reports from human rights groups that document executions in Iran from both official and unofficial sources, Iran is second only to China in annual death penalty sentences.
 Since 1979 Amnesty International has documented at least 77 cases of stoning in the Islamic Republic of Iran, and this figure is likely low due to the lack of proper documentation through 1979-1984.